+A chara,

-School of Law & Government September 27th, 2018 A chara, We are pleased to provide you with this information pack for the upcoming National Moot Court Competition 2018.
-All of the information you need in relation to this competition is in the pack, including the problem question, rules and procedures, and the outline timetable for the day.
-The competition will take place in the Criminal Courts of Justice complex on Parkgate Street, Dublin on Saturday November 10th 2018.
-As indicated on the timetable, registration will begin at 9am and the first round will begin at 10am.
-Please note specifically the information below:
+We are pleased to provide you with this information pack for the upcoming National Moot Court Competition 2021.
+All of the information you need in relation to this competition is in the pack, including the problem question, rules and procedures, details of the preliminary round where participants submit recorded submissions, and the outline timetable for the day for the live rounds.